oracle-livelabs/apex/online-bookstore-app/1-create-app/create-app.md

 ## Task 1: Create an Application

 In this lab, you create a simple application with one click called **Online Bookstore**.
-This option creates an application which contains only a Global Page, Home page, and Login page.
+This option creates an application that contains only a Global page, Home page, and Login page.

 1. On the Workspace home page, click the **App Builder**.